IDS 102 Art and Culture (4)

 Begins with a foundational overview of major theories of Postmodernism from interdisciplinary perspectives (e.g. philosophy, sociology, psychology, history, anthropology, literary studies, political science).
 Students will then read, discuss and apply knowledge from more specialized scholarship that discusses some popular cultural practices and artifacts.
 Assignments include readings, discussion, quizzes, formal and informal writing, presentations, and a midterm and/or final exam.
-Topics may include: film, television, celebrity, technology, social networking, and self publishing (blogs, wikis, etc.).
-Fulfills General Education Humanities requirement.
+Topics may include: film, television, celebrity, technology, social networking, and self-publishing (blogs, wikis, etc.).
+Fulfills the General Education Humanities requirement.

 IDS 304 Technology in American History (4)

 A lecture and reading and writing intensive course in American History organized around the theme of technology.
 History is the understanding of change over time.
 As such, this course focuses on technology as a central organizing theme to study changes that have happened in America.
 We will do so by exploring the interrelationships and interactions among technology and the changing political, economic, social, intellectual and cultural contexts in America.
 As a result, students can become thoughtful analysts of technology in context.
 Cross-listed with HIS 304.